Brightspace/test-reporting-node/README.md

 ## Usage

-This library provides reporters for many of the test execution frameworks we use.
+This library provides reporters for many of the test execution frameworks we use at D2L.
 In order to use the accompanying [GitHub Action] to upload reports to the back-end you must use of one of the reporters provided below or have a custom implementation that outputs a JSON file in the format outlined in [Report Format].

+### Reporters

 > [!IMPORTANT]
 > If a reporter for your test runner framework isn't provided, please [file an
 > issue] so we can look into adding it to our set of reporters or feel free to
 > put up a pull request proposing an addition of a new type of report.

-### Reporters

 #### [Mocha]